gilesknap/gphotos-sync/README.rst

 Google GPS Info update
 ----------------------
+UPDATE: the GPS scraping no longer works.
+I am investigating a couple of other avenues.

 Google does not seem to be interested in fxing the issue of stripping location info from the EXIF info of images downloaded via their API (see https://issuetracker.google.com/issues/80379228#comment80).
 So I am investigating a workaround.
 See the option --get-locations.
 It uses
 Selenium to scrape the GPS info off of the Google Website (your google creds required I'm afraid) and